Danilo Della Valle: Early life and career

-Della Valle was born in Capua in 1983.
+Della Valle was born in Capua,Italy.
+He grew up in Santa Maria, where he attended the classical high school.
+He and his family later moved to Caserta.
+There he studied political science at the University of Campania Luigi Vanvitelli.
+In 2011, he went to Russia to conduct research for his thesis.
 He was a candidate for the European Parliament in 2019.
 In the 2022 Italian general election he contested the Campania 2 – 02 constituency, finishing second behind Letizia Giorgianni.